NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board

 3.1.
 Enabling Debug Features

-NuttX is configured in release mode by default, which produces a small-sized ELF file that is optimized but contains no debug information.
-To perform step-by-step debugging during development, you will need to switch to debug mode.
-Open themenuconfig
+NuttX is configured in release mode by default, which produces a small-sized ELF file that is optimized but contains no

-tool and follow this path: Build Setup
+Open the menuconfig tool and follow this path: Build Setup → Debug Options → Enable Debug Features.
+Also, enable

-option.
+the Generate Debug Symbols option.
 These settings cause the compiler to embed debug information into the ELF, allowing

 the debugger to debug at the source code level.